-- Keeping a garden hose connected and make sure it is long enough to reach around the house. - Ensuring your driveway has a minimum clearance of 4m wide and 4m high and adequate turning space for large vehicles. - Easy access to water supplies and making sure they are signposted. - Storing firewood and other flammable material away from your house. - Safe handling and storage of gas or liquid fuels. - Maintaining machinery and equipment in working order. - Disposing of ash safely in a metal container and using approved incinerators.
+- Installing smoke alarms and testing them regularly. - Designing an escape plan and practicing it. - Keeping the grass green and mown or grazed around your home. - Storing firewood and other flammable material away from your house. - Safe handling and storage of gas or liquid fuels. - Maintaining machinery and equipment in working order. - Disposing of ash safely in a metal container and using approved incinerators.